jackleekopij/linearregression/Tutorial 4.md

 wb2.save('Updated_workbook.xlsx')
 ```

-Open this file and vie the output.
+Open this file and view the output.